seL4/microkit/docs/manual.md

 ## `sel4cp_message protected(sel4cp_channel channel, sel4cp_message message)`

 The `protected` entry point is optional.
-This is called when another PD call `sel4cp_ppcall` on a channel shared with the PD.
+This is invoked when another PD calls `sel4cp_ppcall` on a channel shared with the PD.

 The `channel` argument identifies the channel on which the PP was invoked.
 Indirectly this identifies the PD performing the call.
 Channel identifiers are specified in the system configuration.
-**Note:** The channel argument is passed by the system and is unforgable.
+**Note:** The channel argument is passed by the system and is unforgeable.

 The `message` argument is the argument passed to the PP and is provided by the calling PD.
 The contents of the message is up to a pre-arranged protocol between the PDs.